#cargo-toml #cargo #testing #testing-cargo #cargo-build #testing-tools #code-coverage

 Travis-ci and Coverage Sites

-The expected most common usecase is launching coverage via a CI service to upload to a site like codecov or coveralls.
-Given the built in support and ubiquity of travis-ci it seems prudent to document the required steps here for new users.
+The expected most common use case is launching coverage via a CI service to upload to a site like codecov or coveralls.
+Given the built-in support and ubiquity of travis-ci it seems prudent to document the required steps here for new users.
 To follow these steps you'll first need a travis-ci and a project setup for your coverage reporting site of choice.

-We recommend taking the minimal rust .travis.yml, installing the libssl-dev dependency tarpaulin has and then running Tarpaulin with the version of rustc you require.
+We recommend taking the minimal rust .travis.yml, installing the libssl-dev dependency Tarpaulin has and then running Tarpaulin with the version of rustc you require.
 Tarpaulin is installed in before_cache to allow it to be cached and prevent having to reinstall every Travis run.
-You can also replace cargo test with a verbose run of tarpaulin to see the test results as well as coverage output.
+You can also replace cargo test with a verbose run of Tarpaulin to see the test results as well as coverage output.

-Tarpaulin is ran after success as there are still some unstable features which could cause coverage runs to fail.
+Tarpaulin is run after success as there are still some unstable features which could cause coverage runs to fail.
 If you don't rely on any of these features you can alternatively replace cargo test with a call to cargo tarpaulin.

-For codecov.io you'll need to export CODECOV_TOKEN are instructions on this in the settings of your codecov project.
+For codecov.io you'll need to export CODECOV_TOKEN there are instructions on this in the settings of your codecov project.

 language: rust